 Toggle off Lock screen, Home screen, and Screen off.

-How to uninstall Samsung Pay
+How to remove Samsung Pay from your Galaxy phone

 - Press and hold the Samsung Pay icon in your app drawer until a menu appears.